jundaz/jundaz.github.io/_pages/about.md

 To simulate such system as a whole is very complicated, so is it possible if we start on something simple such as a basic unit of bones and muscle and build the more complex system based on this unit?
-This project aims to build very simple and basic unit of a Musculoskeletal system and simulate such unit.
+This project aims to build simple and basic unit of a Musculoskeletal system and simulate such unit.
 The model will be based on very simple objects such as mass points, rod, and springs to represent bones and muscle.
 We also applied machine learning method for fast approximation of state of the system.</div>
 [Project Page](https://github.com/jundaz/simple_spring_model/)<br/>
 <p float="left">
   <img src="../images/shrunk.gif" width="250" />